decentralized-identity/didcomm.org/site/content/protocols/workflow/1.0/readme.md

 - Optional action execution (messaging or local)
 - State persistence with idempotency
 - Send `complete` when entering a `final` state

+**Transient fields (`$transient`)**:
+- `$transient` is an optional array of field names from `input` that MUST NOT be persisted beyond the current advance cycle.
+- The Processor MUST use transient fields only for guard evaluation and action execution within this single advance, then wipe them from all storage (instance, logs, history).
+- Transient fields MUST NOT be vault-backed (they exist only for a single cycle and are never stored).
+If a transient field name collides with a vault-backed `context` field, the transient value takes precedence for the current cycle only and the vault reference is restored afterward.

 ### status
 Message Type URI: `https://didcomm.org/workflow/1.0/status`